-Applications are accepted between October and June.
+New staff applications will be open January 2, 2019.
 The earlier you apply the better.
 There is no set deadline, but we hire until all positions are filled.
 This can even be a couple of weeks or days before camp starts.
 If positions become available, there is a greater chance that we will contact you, if you have a completed application on file.

-After the 2nd interview, we will verify your references, past experience, former & current employers.
+After the final interview, we will verify your references, past experience, former & current employers.
 We will then make a decision.
 Decisions are via email.
 You will have one week to decide.
 Once we receive your confirmation, we will send all pertinent paperwork.

 Staff Housing Accommodations

 As a staff member you will live in a cabin with up to 10 campers and a co-counselor.
 The cabins are rustic one-room, single-wall structures with canvas window coverings.
 There are six bunk beds in each cabin.
 Bathrooms are located separate but near the cabins.
 Each bathroom has several individual showers, toilet stalls, and sinks.
 While male and female living quarters are separate, privacy at camp is very limited.
 You need to be comfortable living this way to have a successful experience as a staff member.

 CIC provides a staff lounge with both outdoor and indoor space.
 Outside is a private space with weight set and picnic tables.
 Inside are sofas and a satellite TV.
 Most staff eat time off meals in the staff yard.
 We also have small storage lockers that are available for you to store personal items for use on your time off.
 Staff members are responsible for maintaining the lounge.

 11:30 PM is our camp curfew.
 We have a schedule for staff who can be out of their cabin after campers are asleep until curfew.
 Otherwise, you are in the cabin with campers.
 This time away is not time off but is a great time to connect with other staff, use your phone or computer, watch TV or just plain unwind.
 Typically there are two nights a week for each staff member.
 At least one staff member per night will remain in the cabin.